uoshvis/binance-balance-chart/README.rst

 	pip install -r requirements.txt

-Also take a look at `python-binance requirements.txt <https://github.com/sammchardy/python-binance>`_ of its dependencies.
+Also be sure to install dependencies of `python-binance <https://github.com/sammchardy/python-binance>`_